§ 1) The Association

 The ISE shall consist of Members.
 The acceptance of Membership shall be deemed to imply an agreement to be bound by all the existing Regulations of the ISE.

 Membership is open to scientists interested in Ethnopharmacology.
-Evidence of interest shall include publication on any aspect of Ethnopharmacology, as books produced by scientific presses and/or articles in professional, peer-reviewed journals, research and related activities on Ethnopharmacology, including Applied Ethnopharmacology.
+Evidence of interest shall include publication on any aspect of Ethnopharmacology, as books produced by scientific presses and/or articles in professional, peer-reviewed journals, research and related activities on Ethnopharmacology, including applied Ethnopharmacology and outreach activities in the field.
 Members are encouraged to present original papers of scientific merit at the meetings of the ISE.

 Candidates for the Executive Committee should detail their qualifications in a curriculum vitae that includes publications and scientific papers presented at professional meetings.

-The ISE shall convene a Scientific Meeting every two years for the presentation and discussion of papers, at a time and place to be decided by the Executive Committee.
-Written proposals can be submitted by prospective Meeting hosts at any time, and will be judged by the Executive Committee.
+The ISE shall convene a Scientific Meeting annually for the presentation and discussion of papers, at a time and place to be decided by the Executive Committee.
+Written proposals have to be submitted by prospective Meeting hosts at any time, and will be judged by the Executive Committee.
 Should the authors of an approved proposal be unable to establish the availability of sufficient funds in the first three months of planning, they should advise the President that they wish to be released from the responsibility.
 At that juncture, ISE authorization will be rescinded, and other proposals will be considered.

-The objective of the Scientific Meeting is to encourage the dissemination of recent research and work-in-progress to a body of peers and to interested participants.
+The objective of the Scientific Meeting is to stimulate research and foster the scientific development in Ethnopharmacology and to encourage the dissemination of recent research and work-in-progress to a body of peers and to interested participants.

 The program shall be arranged by the local organizer(s) in collaboration with the ISE Executive Committee.
 A minimum of five Members of the ISE Executive Committee will be included on the Scientific Committee that develops the theme and scholarly/research content of the program.